 What’s St. Patrick’s Day without beer?
 You’ll find plenty brewed right here in New Orleans.

 Enjoy an Irish Channel Stout, named for the neighborhood NOLA Brewing calls home, and grab some great barbecue at the same time.
 Just up the road, Urban South Brewing offers a family-friendly tasting room with a wide variety of beer, while Courtyard Brewery, a few blocks from the National WWII Museum, brews beer that can’t be found anywhere else in the city.
-The beer garden at Second Line Brewing has inspired many fun beer styles, and the IPA and Kristalweizen beers at Wayward Owl are perfect after a long day on the town.

 In the French Quarter, German-focused brewpub Crescent City Brewhouse now has a regular IPA on draft, alongside pilsner and schwarzbier.
 In the Warehouse District, Gordon Biersch is a great place for a freshly brewed glass of suds near Harrah’s Casino.